youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 Calls to the hooks are spread through out the kernel, called using
 - security_XXX.

+## return no value.
-Security hooks tend to either return no value
+Security hooks return either

   void security_XXX()

-for hooks that can not fail or int
+for hooks that can not fail, or int

   int security_XXX()